redhat-performance/baremetal-deploy/README.md

 worker_count: 0
 # Required only when scaling up an existing cluster, provided lab allocation is sufficient to scale up to this count.
 # If not mentioned for a scale up execution, it includes all node available in the inventory `ocpnondeployednodeinv.json`
+# set scale_worker_count to be total worker size.
+This value should not be less than existing worker_count.
 scale_worker_count: 0
 # set to true to deploy with jumbo frames
 jumbo_mtu: false